 These men were worried.
 Wade might even go so far as to say they were scared.
 But what of?

 “Well, if you have any problems just holler me.
-That’s what my job is,” Wade insisted, tipping his hat before he made his way to the track-laying crew.
+That’s my job,” Wade insisted, tipping his hat before making his way to the track-laying crew.

 A railway as large as this one worked across multiple sites at the same time, Wade learned.
 There were different crews spread out across the plains around Cheyenne, and he had arrived at one of the lucky times when the trail-breakers had worked their way back to the track-layers.

 A railway was built in sections, it appeared, with the ground being grubbed and cleared and prepared first, before grit and dirt was laid down, and large wooden sleepers were ‘bedded’ almost a foot apart in this.
-Then the long sections of iron rail itself was laid onto these wooden sleepers and nailed into place.
+Then the long sections of iron rail were laid onto these wooden sleepers and nailed into place.

 Carts with heavy draft horses pulled a wagon with the wooden sleepers at the front, while the iron bars were on the train ‘pump’ carriages a few hundred meters behind.
-Sometimes the track men were sent far ahead to work their way back to the rails or work on particularly difficult sections.
-A team of scouts were ahead even of that, checking the route ahead and clearing any fallen trees, or marking off areas that needed dynamiting.
+Sometimes, the track men were sent far ahead to work their way back to the rails or work on particularly difficult sections.
+A team of scouts were ahead of that, checking the route ahead and clearing any fallen trees, or marking off areas that needed dynamiting.

 “It sure is a lot of work,” Wade said to the track men as they took the welcome second to pause as he introduced himself.